- Technical Help

 A Beginners Guide to Stainless Steel is a precursor to the successful Understanding Stainless Steel course.
-This course runs for 3 hours and is designed to be less technical in content.
-It is run as a public or in-house course.
+This course runs for 4 hours and is designed to give a general understanding of production, uses and properties of stainless steel.

 This course provides an overview of the types of stainless steel available, with emphasis on structure, properties and end uses.

 This course gives a grounding in the range of mechanical properties and associated metrics measured for metals together with detailed descriptions of the test methods and equipment used.

 The BSSA Stainless Steel Specialist Course is an educational tool which sets an industry standard for knowledge of stainless steel.
 Providing comprehensive information about all aspects regarding stainless steel.

 The modules are designed to assist architects in the design and specification of stainless steel.
 Currently, there is a choice of four modules:

 A general introduction to stainless steel for architects, including grades, standards, properties of stainless steel, EN 10088 specifications, surface finishes, environmental benefits and where to obtain further advice.